-5 Feng Shui Rules That Should Never Be Broken - QC Design School
+5 Feng Shui Rules That Should Never Be Broken - The Focal Point Skip to main content

 Feng shui is literally defined as wind and water, as “feng” means wind and “shui” means water.
 These elements are associated with good health and fortune, and using feng shui in your client’s home will improve the flow of energy.
 However, this is an ancient Chinese practice, and there are specific rules to be followed!